xufuture/qserv/admin/dupr/docs/duplication.md

 distributing a subset of triangles to each node (more on this later).

 The second phase is the duplication phase.
-First, the set of HTM triangles overlapping the duplication region, specified as a box in right ascension and declination, is computed.
+First, the set of HTM triangles overlapping the duplication region, specified as a box in longitude and latitude, is computed.
 For each overlapping triangle with ID T, a non-empty “source” triangle S must be found.
 Let A be the sorted array of the IDs for non-empty triangles in the HTM index of the partitioning table.
 If T is in A, then S = T. Otherwise, S = A[hash(T) mod size(A)].